-Experimental Measures of Selectivity.
-NOTE: Wolfgang, we need an underline here in my view.
-Most experimental assessments of Na+/K+ selectivity are based on measurements of the zero-current potential in bi-ionic conditions, NOTE comma when one cation species is present in only one bath, and the other species is present only in the other bath.
-Typically, a permeability ratio $\approx 10$ : 1 has been found (reviewed in [1]), reflecting both XXX equilibrium binding and frictional factors of permeation [31].
-Selectivity has also been estimated from measurements of current XXX made by varying the mole fractions of Na+ and K+ in both baths, NOTE COMMA while keeping the total salt concentration constant in both baths.
-This 'mole fraction experiment' more directly assesses the partitioning factor of selectivity [31].
-Ravindran et al. [30] found that current in batrachotoxin treated Na channels is reduced by about one-half when XXX Na+ and K+ mole fractions are equal, which suggests that partitioning is not the prime determinant of selectivity in this case.
-However, these experiments are clearly performed away from equilibrium, and so quantitative predictions of their results require nonequilibrium simulations or theory, NOTE PREVIOUS COMMA beyond those reported here.
-We expect to deal with this issue in the future using density functional theory in a drift/diffusion model of transport NOTE: PUT IN REFERENCE TO DFT STUFF.
+Most experimental assessments of $Na^+/K^+$ selectivity are based on measurements of the zero-current potential in biionic conditions, when one cation species is present in only one bath, and the other species is present only in the other bath.
+Typically, a permeability ratio $\approx 10:1$ has been found (reviewed in ref.
+1), reflecting both equilibrium binding and frictional factors of permeation.
+Selectivity has also been estimated from measurements of current made by varying the mole fractions of Na+ and K+ in both baths, while keeping the total salt concentration constant.
+This 'mole fraction experiment' more directly assesses the partitioning factor of selectivity.
+Ravindran et al. found that current in batrachotoxin treated Na channels is reduced by about one-half when Na+ and K+ mole fractions are equal, which suggests that partitioning is not the only determinant of selectivity in the Na channel.
+However, all these experiments are clearly performed away from equilibrium, and so quantitative predictions of their results require non-equilibrium simulations or theory, beyond those reported here.
+We expect to deal with this issue in the future using density functional theory in a drift/diffusion model of transport.
 For the time being, we note that the CSC mechanism gives equilibrium ionic affinities that agree with the order of permeabilities determined from zero-current potentials for alkali metal ions.

-Mechanism of Selectivity.
-NOTE: Wolfgang, we need an underline here in my view.
+Mechanism of selectivity

 Our simulations reveal a simple mechanism for alkali metal selectivity in the Na channel that depends on the crowding of charges in the channel.
 The mechanism of selectivity in the Na channel is a different twist on the competition between charge and space found in the Ca channel.
 In the Na channel, the presence of a positively charged lysine residue greatly diminishes affinity for divalent cations.

-The structure underlying our proposed mechanism is not the structure that has previously been ascribed to the selectivity filter of the $Na^+$ channel, in which oxygen atoms (some charged) were said to form the rigid wall of a $0.3 \times 0.5$ nm wide hole through the protein [13, 14].
-The latter structure has been widely accepted - it is found in textbooks - but its ability to select Na+ ion has, to our knowledge, not been tested in self-consistent computations.
+The structure underlying our proposed mechanism is not the structure that has previously been ascribed to the selectivity filter of the Na+ channel, in which oxygen atoms (some charged) were said to form the rigid wall of a $0.3 \times 0.5$ nm wide hole through the protein.
+The latter structure has been widely accepted - it is found in textbooks - but its ability to select Na+ has, to our knowledge, not been tested in self-consistent computations.